Crypto Bank Reconciliation: Subledger to General Ledger (2026)

 Crypto reconciliation is two reconciliations, not one:

-- Subledger ↔ chain — every wallet, every transaction, complete and accurate against on-chain reality.
+- Subledger to chain: every wallet, every transaction, complete and accurate against on-chain reality.

-- Subledger ↔ GL — the posted journal entries equal the classified subledger activity for the period.
+- Subledger to GL: the posted journal entries equal the classified subledger activity for the period.

-A break on side 1 is a completeness/accuracy problem (missing wallet, mispriced entry); a break on side 2 is a posting problem (aggregation or mapping error).
+A break on side 1 is a completeness or accuracy problem (a missing wallet, a mispriced entry); a break on side 2 is a posting problem (an aggregation or mapping error).
 Both are investigated before close.

 Practical guidance

-- Insert a subledger between chains/exchanges and the GL — do not post raw transactions to the GL.
+- Insert a subledger between chains or exchanges and the GL; do not post raw transactions to the GL.

-- Maintain a complete wallet inventory — completeness first; an unmapped wallet defeats everything.
+- Maintain a complete wallet inventory.
+Completeness comes first, since an unmapped wallet defeats everything.

-- Reconcile subledger ↔ chain continuously, not at month-end.
+- Reconcile subledger to chain continuously, not at month-end.

-- Reconcile subledger ↔ GL each period — posted entries equal classified activity.
+- Reconcile subledger to GL each period, so posted entries equal classified activity.

 - Classify internal transfers explicitly so they are not booked as disposals.